webpy/webpy.github.com/tutorial3.en.md

 This tells web.py to serve the application we created above.

 Now notice that although I've been talking a lot here, we only really have five or so lines of code.
 That's all you need to make a complete web.py application.

+<a name="start"></a>
+## Start the server

  If you go to your command line and type:

     $ python code.py
     http://0.0.0.0:8080/